Study Abroad Program Overview

 Apartments are fully furnished, including televisions and telephones (for incoming calls; all outgoing calls can be made only by using a calling card); bed linens, towels, dishes, and cooking utensils are provided.
 A basic weekly cleaning is also provided.
 All flats are self-catered.
 Laundry facilities are available, at no cost, either in the apartment or in a separate laundry room.
 All utilities except outgoing telephone calls are included in the UCEAP housing fees.

 London is the capital of the United Kingdom (England, Scotland, Wales, and Northern Ireland) and is one of the major financial, media, and cultural capitals of the world.
 Studying here offers you the chance to enjoy an immense range of historical sites, museums, art galleries, concert venues, sports events, shopping, and theaters all a short distance from your housing.
 Take advantage of the many walking tours and tour buses available.
 Kew Gardens, Canterbury Cathedral, South Downs National Park, and the town of Windsor are only a short train ride away when you need to escape the 24/7 activity of the cosmopolitan city.

 You can purchase an associate membership in the University of London Student Union, or ULU, located a few blocks from the ACCENT office.
 Information about this option will be distributed at the ACCENT on-site orientation.
 Students from universities throughout London belong to the student union, so participating in ULU sports teams and student clubs is a great way to meet British students.
 The facilities include inexpensive dining options, a café, a copy center, and a popular venue for live music performances.

-This program is administered jointly by EAP and ACCENT (International Consortium for Academic Programs Abroad).
-Local staff at the EAP London Study Center advise students on academic matters, while ACCENT staff provide information on cultural and social activities.
+This program is administered jointly by UCEAP and ACCENT (International Consortium for Academic Programs Abroad).
+Local ACCENT staff will provide studenst with support and information on housing, course registration, orientation, and cultural and social activities.